Skip to content

 ## Implicit Constraints

-In addition to the constraints you write explicitly,
+In addition to constraints you write explicitly,

-many places in your code
+many places in your generic code also implicitly require

-<!-- When SE-0446 is implemented, add Escapable above -->
+<!-- When SE-0446 is implemented, add Escapable above. -->

 For example, both of the following function declarations